humdrum-tools/humdrum-documentation/guide/ch20/index.md

 groups of (horizontal) records within a Humdrum file or document.
 In other circumstances it is useful to be able to select alternative (vertical) paths within a file.
-Strophic representations may be conceived as \"alternative concurrent paths\" through a Humdrum document.
+Strophic representations may be conceived as "alternative concurrent paths" through a Humdrum document.
 Examples of alternative concurrent representation paths might include (1) texts for different verses of a song, (2) alternative renditions of the same passage (such as *ossia* passages),